BettridgeKameron/blog/README.md

 ## About

 Minty Blog is an overengineered security blog powered by Gitea and DroneCI.
 It is hosted on microk8s, utilizing a Continuous Integration and Continuous Deployment (CICD) pipeline with DroneCI.
 I have also implemented a Mail server with Mailu, which has working [webmail](https://roundcube.net/), and properly configured DMARC, DKIM, and SPF.
+It now also includes fully functional SSO using Keycloak!
 All hosted on a 4GB Server on Linode.

 ## Technologies Used